zrefai/tictactoe/README.md

 # tictactoe
-A tic tac toe game
+A simple tic tac toe game (https://en.wikipedia.org/wiki/Tic-tac-toe#Rules).

 # Setup
 Clone the proect from this git repository and